Skip to main content

 How to prevent tonsil stones

-Good oral hygiene helps to prevent tonsil stones.
-Brush your teeth twice a day as advised by your dentist, including the spaces in between them, to stop any debris accumulating.
+• Good oral hygiene helps with preventing tonsil stones.
+Teeth should be brushed twice a day, as advised by dentists, including the spaces in between them, to stop any debris accumulating.

-Consider a tongue scraper to keep your tongue clear of any gunk or germs which might contribute to a stone forming.
+• Consider a tongue scraper to keep the tongue clear of any gunk or germs which might contribute to a stone forming.

 Further reading and references